alevanno/ProgettoLorenzo/README.md

 This is the source code for our Software Engineering project, a videogame adaptation of the board game **Lorenzo il Magnifico**.

+The UML Class Diagram is located in the root directory of the project.

 ### Configuration
 The configuration of the game is stored in **settings.json**: